atalarczyk/las-osmapa-garmin/README.md

 - osmosis: https://wiki.openstreetmap.org/wiki/Osmosis
 - osmconvert: https://wiki.openstreetmap.org/wiki/Osmconvert
 - osmfilter: https://wiki.openstreetmap.org/wiki/Osmfilter
-- makensis: this one is really difficult to install on Linux with no root access, no good recipy at the moment, sorry...
+- makensis: this one is really difficult to install on Linux with no root access, no good recipe at the moment, sorry...

 ### Data files